 The Mitsubishi Outlander was first introduced for 2003.
-At the time, it was only offered with a 140-horsepower, 2.4-liter four-cylinder engine and four-speed automatic transmission.
-From 2004-2006, the Outlander got a 160-hp version that made it a bit perkier, but both versions feel adequate for around-town driving though somewhat overwhelmed with a full load or on the highway.
-A five-speed manual transmission was introduced in 2005, but not many models were equipped with it.
-Overall, this generation of Outlander models is quite unremarkable to drive, with a rather soft ride, decent but uninspiring handling, and well-appointed but somewhat cheap-feeling interiors.
-Safety features are also rather slim, with ABS and side airbags only standard on the top XLS until 2006, and electronic stability control not available.
+At the time, it was only offered with a 140-hp, 2.4-liter inline-4 engine and 4-speed automatic transmission.
+From 2004 through 2006, the Outlander got a 160-hp version that made it a bit perkier, but both versions felt adequate for around-town driving though they were somewhat overwhelmed with a full load or on the highway.
+A 5-speed manual transmission was introduced in 2005, but not many models were equipped with it.
+Overall, this generation of Outlander models was quite unremarkable to drive, with a rather soft ride, decent but uninspiring handling, and well-appointed but somewhat cheap-feeling interiors.
+Safety features were also rather slim, with ABS and side airbags only standard on the top XLS until 2006, and electronic stability control not available.

-For 2010, a new Outlander GT model was introduced.
-Finally tapping into the Outlander's performance potential, the GT adds the smart S-AWC all-wheel drive system from the Evolution and Ralliart models (with Tarmac, Snow, and Lock modes), combined the V-6, along with suspension and handling upgrades that make the Outlander everything short of a canyon carver.
-Throughout the Outlander lineup for 2010, the models get a version of the Lancer's even more blunt, shark-like grille, along with a more carlike air dam, plus some interior enhancements including a padded dash for top-of-the-range models along with an available navigation and entertainment system than employs a voice-command interface called FUSE.
+For 2010, all Outlanders got a version of the Lancer's even more blunt, shark-like grille, along with a more car-like air dam.
+Interior enhancements included a padded dash for top-of-the-range models, an available navigation and entertainment system called FUSE that incorporated a voice-command interface.
 The XLS was later dropped, and a few more standard features were added to the 2013 Mitsubishi Outlander.